top of page

 • Sanded paper (like UArt or Pastelmat)

-• Watercolour paper (for mixed media techniques)
+• Cold-pressed watercolour paper (for mixed media techniques)

 Oil Pastels: